Sue Collier, PGDip Counselling, UKCP Reg, MBACP

 - Family issues

 - Physical abuse

-Concessionary rates are available to people on a low income, including carers, students and OAP's
+Concessionary rates are available to people on a low income/benefits and students.

 Maps & Directions